 The mainboard has a full set of I/O ports and connectors.
-The I/O template on the backplane includes two PS/2 ports for mouse and keyboard, one serial port, one VGA port, one parallel port, one MIDI/game port, two USB ports with an onboard header providing two extra USB ports, and audio jacks for microphone, line-in and line-out.
-The board includes two PCI IDE channels and a floppy disk drive interface.
+The I/O template on the backplane includes two PS/2 ports for mouse and keyboard, two serial ports, one parallel port, one MIDI/game port, two USB ports, and audio jacks for microphone, line-in and line-out.
+The board includes two IDE channels and a floppy disk drive interface.